How Chinese Medicine Addresses Hair Loss-Thinning-Graying

 Chinese medicine is effective at treating hair loss by addressing the underlying imbalances and deficiencies that cause hair loss.
 Many Chinese herbs have a record of promoting hair growth that spans thousands of years as highly revered tonic herbs; he shu wu, or fo ti, being one of the most recognized.
 The herbs work to build Blood, balance hormones, restore Kidney Energy, and direct nourishing Blood to the scalp.

-Acupressure to Promote Hair Growth
+Acupressure Points that Promote Hair Growth

 - Apply the Water Element Acupressure Stick to Acupressure Point Kidney 3